 Awards & Recognititon: Cannes Lions, Clio, Eurobest, Golden Drum, Effie, Ad Age/Creativity Editor’s Pick

-Using the data from YouTube and Facebook demographics, Google search patterns and Facebook interests, we identified vloggers with audiences that had the least in common, in terms of consumed content, likes, interests, and opinions.
-And we created the Vloggers’ Swap.
+Using the data from YouTube and Facebook demographics, Google search patterns and Facebook interests, we created the Vloggers’ Swap.
 This time the algorithms worked to bring the opposites together, instead of polarizing them.

 Vloggers’ Swap received extensive coverage in the media.

 FURTHER IMPACT ON THE POP CULTURE:

 During the campaign, one of the vloggers, Rengle competed in the #1 TV show of the country: Romania’s Got Talent.
 With the help of Vloggers’ Swap, he received a huge support from the online community and won the show.
 He became the first openly gay celebrity in one of the most conservative countries in Europe.